PY-ANI/sorting_algorithms_cpp/README.md

-# sorting_algorithms_cpp
+# Description
-collection sorting algorithms implemented in c++ with visualisation using SDL2.
+Collection sorting algorithms and a visualizer written in c++ and raylib(Graphics Library).

+# Installation
+Installation guide for [raylib](https://github.com/raysan5/raylib) can be found on it's github page.